-An inventory that accounts for all relevant emissions and emission sources.
-The inventory is used in (1) establishing emissions reduction targets, (2) setting caps on mobile source emissions (for example, from roadways and provides data from the Denver regional travel model for base and future years (vehicle miles traveled, speeds, transportation network)
+- An inventory that accounts for all relevant emissions and emission sources.
+The inventory is used in (1) establishing emissions reduction targets, (2) setting caps on mobile source emissions (for example, from roadways and traffic), and (3) as needed, performing air quality dispersion modeling. - An emissions budget, which is the maximum allowable amount of each pollutant from mobile sources. - Control measures as needed to help reach or maintain the emissions budget, including Transportation Control Measures focusing on reducing vehicle use and/or congestion.

+Exhibit 20 Developing and Adopting an Air Quality State Implementation Plan provides data from the Denver regional travel model for base and future years (vehicle miles traveled, speeds, transportation network)